franciscogrca/Digital-electronics-2/05-segment.md

-# Lab 5: YOUR_FIRSTNAME FAMILYNAME
+# Lab 5: FRANCISCO ABELARDO GARCÍA AVILÉS

 Link to your `Digital-electronics-2` GitHub repository: